TheLeaderDev/Code-Snippets/shamsi-datetime/README.md

 <br>
 <h1 align="left">How to Use</h1>

-<a href="https://github.com/TheLeaderDev/Code-Snippets/blob/main/shamsi-datetime/dateTime.php">Open the code snippet file</a>
+<a align="left" href="https://github.com/TheLeaderDev/Code-Snippets/blob/main/shamsi-datetime/dateTime.php">Download or access the code</a>

 <h5 align="left">Add the file to your project:</h5>